brockf/hero/docs/developers/reference/collections_model.md

 * *description*
 * *parent*

-[method]array get_custom_fields ()[/method]
+## `array get_custom_fields ()`

 Retrieve all product collection custom fields.
-This is essentially a wrapper for the [custom field model](/docs/developers/reference/custom_fields_model)'s method of the same name, except that it knows which custom field group is assigned to product collections (a stored setting).
+This is essentially a wrapper for the [custom field model](/docs/developers/reference/custom_fields_model.md)'s method of the same name, except that it knows which custom field group is assigned to product collections (a stored setting).